 Endometrial Receptivity Assay (ERA) Testing in New Jersey

-This test is used in cases of recurrent implantation failure with In Vitro Fertilization, of either morphologically good embryos or chromosomally screen embryos (“PGS-tested”).
+This test is used in cases of recurrent implantation failure with In Vitro Fertilization, of healthy embryos or even chromosomally screened embryos (“PGS-tested”).
 In some cases of patients who have had implantation failure, the receptivity test has shown us that the embryo transfer would be most successful either earlier or later than would otherwise would be standard.
-Changing the timing of the embryo transfer can make the difference of having a successful pregnancy or not.
+Changing the timing of the embryo transfer can make all the difference of having a successful pregnancy or not.

-The IVF specialists at South Jersey Fertility Center are highly experienced at helping patients achieve their dream of building a family.
-We serve patients in New Jersey and Pennsylvania with offices located in Marlton, Burlington, Sewell, and Egg Harbor Township.
+The IVF specialists at South Jersey Fertility Center are highly experienced in helping patients achieve their dream of building a family.
+We provide comprehensive fertility services including ERA testing to give our patients their highest chances of achieving a successful pregnancy.
+We serve patients in New Jersey and Pennsylvania through our conveniently located offices in Marlton, Burlington, Sewell, and Egg Harbor Township.
 We are easily accessible to patients in Burlington, Mercer, Atlantic, Camden, Ocean and Bucks Counties.